 Milestones: When you've loaded your MSP or PPM tool with a detailed project plan including tasks and milestones, reloading onto a slide format every week/month for the regular review meeting

 Risks & Issues: Maintaining a RAID log on a spreadsheet or in your PPM tool, re-keying the risks or issues you want to escalate to your Sponsor or key stakeholders onto your monthly report

 Project Financials: Allocating your costs under a project code in your core finance system and then re-keying the same numbers into the monthly report for your project or cutting and pasting them into the finance slide for your regular update

 Familiar scenario?
-No-one likes the thought of double keying as outlined above but is it right, wrong……………or simply unavoidable?
+No-one likes the thought of double keying as outlined above but is it right, wrong, or simply unavoidable?

 No-one wants to double key, it is a duplication of effort (however small) and is inevitably frustrating.
 However, there are situations when it is clearly right or at least becomes necessary to do it:

-After 25 years of being involved in portfolios, my conclusion is that some level of double keying becomes inevitable – it is simply too difficult to avoid it, in fact I would encourage it! ………… "But why?"
-I hear you say......because the fundamental structure of most PPM tools is that they are built from the bottom up, which means everyone in the portfolio has to input all the details correctly in the detail layer to roll up anything sensible at the Executive layer.
+After 25 years of being involved in portfolios, my conclusion is that some level of double keying becomes inevitable – it is simply too difficult to avoid it, in fact I would encourage it!
+That's because the fundamental structure of most PPM tools is that they are built from the bottom up, which means everyone in the portfolio has to input all the details correctly in the detail layer to roll up anything sensible at the executive layer.
 There are two reasons that this is such a challenge:

 In summary, some level of double keying is probably inevitable because of practical issues more than anything else.
-That might be a little frustrating, but there are ways to minimise double keying and if you are going to be double keying, at least make sure the output is accessible and in a format that Executives will engage with…..then it is more worth it!
+That might be a little frustrating but there are ways to minimise double keying and, if so, you can at least ensure the output is accessible and in a format that executives will engage with.
+Then, it is more than worth it.

 by Rupert Taylor September 2018